Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 and that meant a lot to me.

-Norton and the other celebrities couldn't believe
+parties on the Graham Norton show, Norton and the other celebrities couldn't believe she was inviting

+fans into her home.
 They were shocked.
 But Taylor Swift said she loved it, and the fans were amazing.

-appreciation.
 I've been waiting for Paul McCartney to invite me into his living room since 1967.

-Another thing Taylor Swift does often is create hidden Easter eggs in her work.
-In the liner notes
+is create hidden Easter eggs in her work.

-on lyrics are capitalized
+random letters on lyrics are capitalized

 while the rest are in lowercase.

-together, they were encoded
+they were encoded messages.

-called Picture to Burn
+In a song called Picture to Burn about a cheating X,

-In a song called Best Day,
+In a song called Best Day, the capital letter spelled

-a tribute to her mom
+God bless Andrea Swift, a tribute to her mom

 as her parents were going through a divorce.

-the letters, when strung together, said,
+And in a song titled 15, the letters, when strung together, said,

 I cried when recording this.